rickmb/vagrant-ansible/README.md

 1. Clone this repo.
 1. Edit Vagrantfile.
 Or at least read it so you know what's going to happen.
 1. Type "vagrant up".
-1. Get some coffee, this could take a while.
+1. Get some coffee.
 1. ...
 1. Seriously, get that coffee.
+If this is the first time you're initializing this box, this is going to take a while.
 1. ...

 The result will depend on your Vagrantfile settings and the playbook you selected.
 The current default is a complete CaaS development environment including the "main" site up and running at http://main-caas.local.webclusive.net:8080 . (*.local.webclusive.net points to 127.0.0.1).
 Also, if you go to http://127.0.0.1:8080, there will be some basic info there.